What is a dilapidation report?

 What is it & what does it do?

-A dilapidation report is an independent document that reports on the current condition of a property at a given point in time.
-It records any existing damage, and the state of any particular aspects of the property that are likely to be affected by construction work, excavation or demolition.
+A dilapidation report is an independent document that records the current condition of a property at a given point in time, it records any existing damage.
 A dilapidation report is usually completed of neighbouring properties prior to nearby construction work taking place in adjacent or surrounding areas and is in the best interest of both parties (property owners and builders) as it protects property owners if any damage were to occur as a result of construction and protects builders from any exaggerated claims of damage from property owners.

 Construction work can include a variety of work such as a new home build, renovations or drilling and digging to install water supply or sewer pipelines, paths, roads, level crossing removals, tunnels and other government infrastructure projects, all of which can inflict potential structural damage to your property.
 Demolition and excavation can also have structural effects, as having heavy equipment operating nearby can result in soil slippage or erosion, damage to neighbouring retaining walls and fences and/or damaged paving, driveways and landscaping.